Adolis García Player Props: Rangers vs. Reds

 Adolis García At The Plate

-- Among qualified batters, he ranks 96th in batting average, while his on-base percentage ranks 129th and he is 27th in slugging.
+- Among qualified hitters in MLB action, he ranks 82nd in batting average, 122nd in on-base percentage, and 25th in slugging.

+- Garcia has picked up a hit in 63.6% of his 22 games this year, with more than one hit in 22.7% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.